Scaling of the geomagnetic secular variation time scales: Introduction

-Here, $(r,\theta,\phi)$ are the standard spherical coordinates based on the rotation axis, $\rE$ is the mean radius of the Earth and $\rout$ is the radius of the outer core. $\Plm$ are the Schmidt semi-normalised associated Legendre polynomials of degree $l$ and order $m$.
-It follows from \Eq{vv} that $\dot{\V B}$ above the outer core is fully described by $\dglm(t)$ and $\dhlm(t)$.

 Magnetic field structures of different spatial scales may vary on different time scales.
 This motivates using a spectral approach in the study of secular variation.
-In terms of the Gauss coefficients, the Lowes spectrum \cite[]{Lowes66}, or sometimes the Lowes--Mauersberger spectrum \cite[]{Mauersberger56}, is defined as
+In terms of the Gauss coefficients, the magnetic power spectrum, or the Lowes--Mauersberger spectrum \cite[]{Mauersberger56,Lowes66}, is defined as

 By analogy, a secular variation spectrum is defined using the time derivative of the Gauss coefficients \cite[]{Lowes74},

 From $R$ and $\Rsv$, a spectrum of time scale can be constructed \cite[]{Booker69},